graceharper/cs4420-fast-ddl-testbed/README.md

 Import the project using the pre-configured `CMakeLists.txt`.

-Then execute `test/tests.cpp` by right clicking on the file and selecting `Run all in tests.cpp`.
+Then execute `test/benchmarks.cpp` by right clicking on the file and selecting `Run all in benchmarks.cpp`.

 ### Results and Analysis